 Several internal examiners

 Same as ordinary exam.
-If the required project reports were not approved before the ordinary exam they must be resubmittet no later than two weeks before the beginning of the re-exam week.
-They have to be approved in order to participate in the re-exam.
+If the required project reports were not approved before the ordinary exam they must be (re)submitted.
+They have to be approved no later than three weeks before the beginning of the re-exam week in order to participate in the re-exam.

 Criteria for exam assesment

-The student must in a satisfactory way demonstrate that he/she has mastered the learning outcome
+The student must in a satisfactory way demonstrate that he/she has mastered the learning outcomes.